codergod1337/Studienprojekt/README.md

 ```
 3. make sure there is no carla_scene_graphs folder in your root directory.
 Otherwise the necessary repo is not able to be cloned by the app.
 4. in the App: click file/pull SGG
--> in the Gropbox Scene Graph Generator status is supposed to switch to SGG ready
+-> in the Groupbox Scene Graph Generator status is supposed to switch to SGG ready
-this is only nescessary ONCE! you can click it again to update (git pull) the SGG-Repo
+this is only necessary ONCE! you can click it again to update (git pull) the SGG-Repo

 # User Interface (UI)
 - **Purpose:**
-  Provides an intuitive front-end for the user to interact with the simulator and underlying modules without touching code.
+  Provides an intuitive frontend for the user to interact with the simulator and underlying modules without touching code.

 - **Responsibilities:**
   - **Connection panel:**